1. Timelines

 The End of an Era

-The Fourth Age ended in flames and conquest.
-The Third Continuum Crisis had been averted, but Bastile’s imperial ambitions reshaped the world.
+The Fourth Age ended, nearly just as the third did, in cataclysm and conquest.
+While the Third Continuum Crisis would be averted by the actions of a heroic band of legendary warriors whom thwarted the Cult of Infinitum's plans, Bastile’s imperial ambitions would go on to reshaped the Tolrian continent.
 As the Immortal Emperor tightened his grip over Tolria, and the remnants of the elven past crumbled, a new age loomed on the horizon—one where men, gods, and titans would once more decide the fate of the Infinite Continuum.
+The elemental realms of Osira remained fractured and largely isolated from one another, reeling from scars of the past, which yet threatened to capitulate their civilizations into ruination.

 • Earthen Wars